CabbageDevelopment/gitprof/README.md

 It solves the problems which you may experience when using multiple accounts/services:

-- You can't clone a repository easily because your default SSH key is for a different account/service.
+- You can't clone a repository easily because your default SSH key is for a different account.
 - Once you clone the repository, local Git config values such as `user.email` need to be set correctly.

 GitProf doesn't change your Git workflow; after using `gitprof clone` or `gitprof profile apply` on a repository, you don't need to interact with `gitprof` again for that repository.